oliwerrrr/Web-Base-Development-Oliwer-figura/internet_traffic_results_2021/reports/crisp_dm_report.md

-# Raport analizy wydajności ruchu internetowego wg metodologii CRISP-DM

-## 1. Zrozumienie biznesu/problemu (Business Understanding)

-### Cele biznesowe

-- Zrozumieć wydajność ruchu internetowego, aby zoptymalizować doświadczenia użytkowników
-- Identyfikacja czynników wpływających na prędkość pobierania i wysyłania danych
-- Ustalenie zależności między różnymi parametrami sieci

-### Kryteria sukcesu

-- Identyfikacja kluczowych wskaźników wydajności dla ruchu internetowego
-- Znalezienie istotnych korelacji między parametrami sieci
-- Stworzenie modeli wyjaśniających wpływ różnych czynników na wydajność

-## 2. Zrozumienie danych (Data Understanding)

-### Opis danych

-Analiza wykorzystuje następujące zestawy danych związane z ruchem internetowym:

-**Dane dotyczące pobierania:**
-- httpget: 45780 wierszy, 15 kolumn
-- httpgetmt: 1199755 wierszy, 15 kolumn
-- httpgetmt6: 3482 wierszy, 15 kolumn
-- dlping: 2530196 wierszy, 10 kolumn
-- webget: 11396961 wierszy, 28 kolumn

-**Dane dotyczące wysyłania:**
-- httppost: 45629 wierszy, 15 kolumn
-- httppostmt: 1194194 wierszy, 15 kolumn
-- httppostmt6: 3469 wierszy, 15 kolumn
-- ulping: 2534862 wierszy, 10 kolumn

-**Dodatkowe dane sieci:**
-- dns: 50000 wierszy, 9 kolumn
-- ping: 50000 wierszy, 10 kolumn
-- udplatency: 50000 wierszy, 10 kolumn
-- udpjitter: 50000 wierszy, 16 kolumn
-- udpcloss: 50000 wierszy, 7 kolumn

-### Eksploracja danych

-Główne parametry w danych dotyczących pobierania:
-- Kolumny w httpgetmt: unit_id, dtime, target, address, fetch_time, bytes_total, bytes_sec, bytes_sec_interval, warmup_time, warmup_bytes, sequence, threads, successes, failures, location_id

-Główne parametry w danych dotyczących wysyłania:
-- Kolumny w httppostmt: unit_id, dtime, target, address, fetch_time, bytes_total, bytes_sec, bytes_sec_interval, warmup_time, warmup_bytes, sequence, threads, successes, failures, location_id

-### Jakość danych

-- W danych httpgetmt brakuje 0 wartości (0.00% wszystkich danych)
-- W danych httppostmt brakuje 0 wartości (0.00% wszystkich danych)

-## 3. Przygotowanie danych (Data Preparation)

-### Wybór danych

-- Skoncentrowano się na danych HTTP GET i HTTP POST jako kluczowych wskaźnikach wydajności
-- Uwzględniono dodatkowe parametry sieci (ping, jitter) do analizy korelacji

-### Czyszczenie danych

-- Usunięto wartości odstające (poniżej 5 i powyżej 95 percentyla) dla prędkości pobierania i wysyłania
-- Usunięto wiersze z brakującymi wartościami dla kluczowych parametrów
-- Agregowano dane według dnia dla analiz czasowych

-### Transformacja danych

-- Konwersja kolumn czasowych na format datetime
-- Agregacja danych według unit_id i dnia dla analizy korelacji

-## 4. Modelowanie (Modeling)

-### Techniki modelowania

-- Wykorzystano regresję liniową do określenia wpływu opóźnienia na prędkość pobierania
-- Zastosowano analizę korelacji do identyfikacji zależności między parametrami

-### Ocena modeli

-- R² score dla modelu wpływu opóźnienia: 0.0250
-- MAE dla modelu wpływu opóźnienia: 7126082.5791

-## 5. Ewaluacja (Evaluation)

-### Wyniki

-- Średnia prędkość pobierania: 12,362,686.32 bytes/sec
-- Średnia prędkość wysyłania: 2,937,953.23 bytes/sec
-- Stosunek prędkości pobierania do wysyłania: 4.21

-- Korelacja między opóźnieniem a prędkością pobierania: -0.1794
-- Każdy dodatkowy 1ms opóźnienia zmniejsza prędkość pobierania o 23.77 bytes/sec

-### Ocena realizacji celów biznesowych

-- Zidentyfikowano kluczowe wskaźniki wydajności ruchu internetowego
-- Określono zależność między opóźnieniem a prędkością pobierania
-- Porównano wydajność pobierania i wysyłania danych

-## 6. Wdrożenie (Deployment)

-### Plan wdrożenia

-- Stworzono kompleksowy raport z wizualizacjami
-- Zaimplementowano algorytmy analizy w modułach Pythona
-- Przygotowano wyniki w formie gotowej do prezentacji
+# Internet Traffic Performance Analysis Report - CRISP-DM Methodology (2021)

+## 1. Business Understanding

+### Business Goals

+- Understand internet traffic performance to optimize user experiences
+- Identify factors affecting download and upload speeds
+- Establish relationships between different network parameters

+### Success Criteria

+- Identification of key performance indicators for internet traffic
+- Discovery of significant correlations between network parameters
+- Creation of models explaining the impact of various factors on performance

+## 2. Data Understanding

+### Data Description

+The analysis uses the following datasets related to internet traffic:

+**Download-related data:**
+- httpget: 45,780 rows, 15 columns
+- httpgetmt: 1,199,755 rows, 15 columns
+- httpgetmt6: 3,482 rows, 15 columns
+- dlping: 2,530,196 rows, 10 columns
+- webget: 11,396,961 rows, 28 columns

+**Upload-related data:**
+- httppost: 45,629 rows, 15 columns
+- httppostmt: 1,194,194 rows, 15 columns
+- httppostmt6: 3,469 rows, 15 columns
+- ulping: 2,534,862 rows, 10 columns

+**Additional network data:**
+- dns: 50,000 rows, 9 columns
+- ping: 50,000 rows, 10 columns
+- udplatency: 50,000 rows, 10 columns
+- udpjitter: 50,000 rows, 16 columns
+- udpcloss: 50,000 rows, 7 columns

+### Data Exploration

+Key parameters in download-related data:
+- Columns in httpgetmt: unit_id, dtime, target, address, fetch_time, bytes_total, bytes_sec, bytes_sec_interval, warmup_time, warmup_bytes, sequence, threads, successes, failures, location_id

+Key parameters in upload-related data:
+- Columns in httppostmt: unit_id, dtime, target, address, fetch_time, bytes_total, bytes_sec, bytes_sec_interval, warmup_time, warmup_bytes, sequence, threads, successes, failures, location_id

+### Data Quality

+- httpgetmt data has 0 missing values (0.00% of all data)
+- httppostmt data has 0 missing values (0.00% of all data)

+## 3. Data Preparation

+### Data Selection

+- Focused on HTTP GET and HTTP POST data as key performance indicators
+- Included additional network parameters (ping, jitter) for correlation analysis

+### Data Cleaning

+- Removed outliers (below 5th and above 95th percentile) for download and upload speeds
+- Removed rows with missing values for key parameters
+- Aggregated data by day for time-series analysis

+### Data Transformation

+- Converted timestamp columns to datetime format
+- Aggregated data by unit_id and day for correlation analysis

+## 4. Modeling

+### Modeling Techniques

+- Used linear regression to determine the impact of latency on download speed
+- Applied correlation analysis to identify relationships between parameters

+### Model Evaluation

+- R² score for the latency impact model: 0.0250
+  - R² (coefficient of determination) measures what percentage of the variability in download speed is explained by the variability in latency.
+The value of 0.0250 means that only 2.5% of the variability in download speed is explained by latency, indicating a weak linear relationship.

+- MAE for the latency impact model: 7,126,082.5791
+  - MAE (Mean Absolute Error) measures the average absolute difference between actual and predicted speeds in bytes per second.
+The high MAE value suggests that the model is not precise in predicting download speed based on latency.

+- The low R² value and high MAE indicate that in 2021, latency was not a strong predictor of data download speed, and other factors may have had a greater impact on performance.

+## 5. Evaluation

+### Results

+- Average download speed: 12,362,686.32 bytes/sec
+- Average upload speed: 2,937,953.23 bytes/sec
+- Download to upload speed ratio: 4.21

+- Correlation between latency and download speed: -0.1794
+- Each additional 1ms of latency decreases download speed by 23.77 bytes/sec

+### Business Goals Evaluation

+- Identified key performance indicators for internet traffic
+- Determined the relationship between latency and download speed
+- Compared download and upload performance

+## 6. Deployment

+### Deployment Plan

+- Created a comprehensive report with visualizations
+- Implemented analysis algorithms in Python modules
+- Prepared results in a presentation-ready format

 ### Monitoring

-- Wyniki analizy można wizualizować za pomocą istniejącej aplikacji run.py
-- Zaleca się regularne powtarzanie analizy dla nowych danych
+- Analysis results can be visualized using the existing run.py application
+- Regular repetition of the analysis for new data is recommended

-## Podsumowanie
+## Summary

-Analiza wydajności ruchu internetowego wykazała istotne różnice między prędkością pobierania i wysyłania danych.
-Zidentyfikowano wpływ opóźnienia sieci na prędkość pobierania.
-Wyniki analizy mogą posłużyć do optymalizacji konfiguracji sieci i poprawy doświadczeń użytkowników.
+The internet traffic performance analysis revealed significant differences between download and upload speeds.
+The impact of network latency on download speed was identified.
+The results of the analysis can be used to optimize network configuration and improve user experiences.